|JOB SKILLS PARTNERSHIP|

 (4) for which an employee hired was not (i) formerly employed by the employer in the state, or (ii) a replacement worker, including a worker newly hired as a result of a labor dispute.

-"Program services" means training and education specifically directed to new jobs that are determined to be appropriate by the commissioner, including in-house training; services provided by institutions of higher education and federal, state, or local agencies; or private training or educational services.
+"Program services" means training and education specifically directed to new or existing jobs that are determined to be appropriate by the commissioner, including in-house training; services provided by institutions of higher education and federal, state, or local agencies; or private training or educational services.
 Administrative services and assessment and testing costs are included.

 "Project" means a training arrangement that is the subject of an agreement entered into between the commissioner and an employer to provide program services.